pjreddie/Logistic-SGD/README.md

 [https://en.wikipedia.org/wiki/Stochastic_gradient_descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)

 This means you will randomly select a point from the dataset and run the model on that data point.
 Then you will calculate the error for that point and adjust your model weights based on the gradient of that error.
+This is different than batch gradient descent where you look at all of the data points before updating.
+SGD converges faster but can also be less stable because you have a noisy estimate of the gradient instead of the true gradient.
+In practice it is often much better to use SGD than full batch gradient descent.

 When you run `python test.py` it will tell you your current accuracy on the training and validation set.
 By default these are the same dataset!
 To get a more accurate evaluation you can modify `data.py` to use different training and validation sets by splitting your data.